detekt/detekt/docs/pages/gettingstarted/cli.md

 Usage: detekt [options]
   Options:
     --baseline, -b
       If a baseline xml file is passed in, only new code smells not in the baseline are printed in the console.
     --config, -c
       Path to the config file (path/to/config.yml).
+Multiple configuration files can be specified with ',' or ';' as separator.
     --config-resource, -cr
       Path to the config resource on detekt's classpath (path/to/config.yml).
     --create-baseline, -cb
       Treats current analysis findings as a smell baseline for future detekt runs.
       Default: false
     --debug
-      Debugs given ktFile by printing its elements.
+      Prints extra information about configurations and extensions.
       Default: false
     --disable-default-rulesets, -dd
       Disables default rule sets.